Segmentation-Free Streaming Machine Translation: Experimental settings

 \subsection{Segmented setting}

-For the Segmented setting, the Direct Segmentation (DS) approach described in~\cite{iranzo-sanchez-etal-2020-direct} is used, which is a streaming segmenter with a small future window.
-The DS deals with the segmentation as a classification problem and decides, for each source word, whether it is the end of a chunk or not.
+For the Segmented setting, the Direct Segmentation (DS) approach described in~\cite{iranzo-sanchez-etal-2020-direct,iranzo-sanchez-etal-2022-simultaneous} is used, which is a streaming segmenter with a small future window.
+The DS approach considers the segmentation as a classification problem and decides, for each source word, whether it is the end of a chunk or not.
 The detected chunks are then translated by the MT system.
 The end-of-chunk events detected by the segmenter are conveyed to the MT system by inserting the ``[SEP]'' token into the source text received by the MT system.

 The original DS system used an RNN-based classifier, however our experiments revealed that replacing the RNN-based model with a finetuned XLM-RoBERTa model~\cite{conneau-etal-2020-unsupervised} provides a significant translation quality gain.
-Indeed, a Big XLM-RoBERTa model was selected as it outperformed both, the original RNN segmenter and the Base XLM-RoBERTa version, providing an even stronger segmented baseline.
+Indeed, a Large XLM-RoBERTa model was selected as it outperformed both, the original RNN segmenter and the Base XLM-RoBERTa version, providing an even stronger segmented baseline.
 DS models were trained with history size 10 and a different system was trained for each value of future window $w\in\{0,1,2,4\}$.
+The results of an Oracle segmenter (DS-Oracle) using the reference source sentence segmentation are also reported as an upper bound to better understand the effect of the segmentation.